Evika Siliņa: Prime Minister of Latvia (2023–2026)

 On 16 August 2023, after the resignation of Krišjānis Kariņš, the New Unity nominated Siliņa as a candidate for the post of prime minister.
 On 24 August, she was asked by President Edgars Rinkēvičs to form a government.

 On 29 August, United List declined to be part of a four-party coalition government following the offer by Siliņa.
 On 1 September, Siliņa indicated that she intended to forge a new parliamentary majority with the Union of Greens and Farmers (ZZS) and The Progressives (P).
 Twelve days later she unveiled the composition of the new government, in which New Unity (JV) had seven ministries, ZZS four and P three, with Krišjānis Kariņš recalled as Minister of Foreign Affairs.

 The government coalition led by Siliņa won the confidence of the parliamentary majority in the Saeima on 15 September 2023, receiving 53 votes.
 In her speech, the new Prime Minister emphasized the need to be more inclusive, which was interpreted as prioritizing gender equality and other progressive goals.
 For the Russian-speaking minority, inclusion assumes elimination of the "non-citizen" status and integration into the Latvian-based education system.
 The government also aims to increase the military budget and complete the construction of the barrier on the country's border with Russia and Belarus.
 Siliņa is the second woman to become prime minister of Latvia, following Laimdota Straujuma in 2014–2016.

+On 14 May 2026, Siliņa announced her resignation as Prime Minister after the Progressives withdrew support from her government.
+They did so after Siliņa fired Defence Minister Andris Spruds following the explosion of two drones in eastern Latvia during the Russo-Ukrainian war.